LinkedIn Guide

 Your LinkedIn posts might not be formatted right.

 That’s why it’s all about making your content easy to read, digestible, and valuable.
-The better your formatting, the more likely you are to grab attention and turn readers into leads.
+The better your formatting, the more likely you will grab attention and turn readers into leads.

 Here’s what I mean by formatting: